DLR-SC/tigl/doc/installation.md

 will start the TiGLCreator from the install directory.

 For our CI we provide several pixi environments for common build configurations.
 Currently, these are `default`, `coverage`, `occt-static` and `python-internal`.
 Every pixi environment as its specific set of dependencies and modified tasks.
+All configure tasks set `CMAKE_INSTALL_RPEFIX=build` with the exception of the `python-internal` environment.
+Here, the python bindings are installed into the pixi environment.

 As an example,

     pixi run -e python-internal configure
-    pixi run install
+    pixi run -e python-internal install
     pixi run unittests

- configures TiGL for a Release build with internal python bindings, install TiGL in a subdirectory of the build directory and run the unit tests, but not the integration tests.
+ configures TiGL for a Release build with internal python bindings, install TiGL in the python environment and run the unit tests, but not the integration tests.

 The `configure` task has additional arguments.
 For instance